 Many of us think that "Victorian" specifies a style of architecture or construction, but it doesn't.
 The truth is that there are at least ten different styles of houses that were built at some time during that sixty year period, including Italianate, Gothic Revival and Queen Anne.

-The good news, as far as choosing lighting fixtures goes, is that there were only two types of fuel available.
+The good news as far as choosing lighting fixtures works, there were only two types of fuel available.
 For most of the Victorian period, from its beginning until the early 1890s, homes were lighted by gas fixtures, in addition to oil lamps and candles.
 From the early 1890s, and continuing beyond Queen Victoria's reign until World War I, electricity was starting to become available and dual-fuel gas-electric fixtures became increasingly popular, especially for new construction.

 If you're installing several fixtures in the same room or hallway, and they're a mixture of types, such as wall sconces over the sideboard in a dining room with a chandelier, you should be able to find, and will probably want, fixtures designed to be together.
 Try not to feel constrained by the style, but also consider how the different fixtures will look when they're in one room together.